fthuin/Networks/README.md

 You can watch the same summary on https://github.com/Gp2mv3/Syntheses ; but that contains too much things I'm not related with, that's why I choose to post my version here.

+## Individual project

+I made an analysis of 7sur7.be for my individual project.
+It was noted "Very good 100%", so you can trust it and it can inspire you to make yours.